RJ/bevygap-spaceships/README.md

 # Bevygap Spaceships

-A deployable, production ready demo game using Lightyear and Edgegap.
+A demo multiplayer game using Bevy and Lightyear, ready to deploy to Edgegap's infrastructure to automatically scale server deployment and matchmake..

-A learning exercise / started kit for deploying your own game.
+A learning exercise / starter kit / tutorial.

+Find me on the bevy discord as @RJ

 ## Building the server